GDP Calculator (Gross Domestic Product)

 This is the GDP calculator (Gross Domestic Product), which helps you to calculate the aggregate domestic output produced in a given country in a nominal term.

-In the following, you will get familiar with the logic of this calculator, and you will be able to answer quickly for the question: "how to calculate nominal GDP?"
+In the following, you will get familiar with the logic of this calculator, and you will be able to quickly answer the question: "how to calculate nominal GDP?"

-We will also explain the difference between real and nominal term together with an alignment of some related definitions.
+We will also explain the difference between real and nominal terms together with an alignment of some related definitions.